wangziqi2013/wangziqi2013.github.io/_posts/2021-08-31-amoeba-cache.markdown

    address tag which is essentially just a pair of delimiters describing the start and end offset of the block within a larger unit (a "region" in this paper).

+3. Variable associativity can be supported by embedding tags in the data store and using a bit map to indicate which words store tags.
+The separate tag array can be get rid of this way.
+The lookup circuit just reads all of the data array of the set and recovers the tags according to the bitmap.

 **Comments:**

 1. I would say Sec 2.2 and Figure 3 have presentation issues, and both are misleading.